Batch-1-DwAWS-2025/Robot_Shop_Documentation/0-nginx.md

 ### 🔒 Reverse Proxy
 - **What it does**: Sits in front of servers, and clients don’t even know it’s there! 🛡️
 - **Key Features**:
+  - **Server-Centric**: Clients are unaware of the existence of reverse proxy, for clients it the website they are connecting.
   - **Load Balancing**: Spreads traffic across multiple servers to keep things running smoothly. ⚖️
   - **Security**: Hides backend servers and their IP addresses to protect them. 🔐
   - **SSL Termination**: Handles encryption (SSL/TLS) so backend servers don’t have to. 🛠️